vnt-github/cs238p/lectures/7_segmentation.md

     - Hardware maintains and in-memory data structure to track it and a special register to keep and index into that table.
     - in-memory because we might have 100s of segments.
     - table = Global Descriptor table (GDP): table contains a base and a limit.
-    - special register = selector register
+    - special register = Segment register(CS-Code Segment, SS, DS, ES, FS, GS),
     - using this register for each process there is an entry in the GDP that transforms this Logical address space to linear address space by adding base.
     - two different process can have same logical address with different value byt with different linear address.
     - Hardware also implements the check on the limit of the segment for each process to enforce isolation.